 - Prostate cancer.
 Early research suggests that taking a specific modified citrus pectin product (Pectasol by Econugenics) after prostate surgery or radiation might lengthen the time to prostate cancer recurrence.

 - Damage from radiation.

 - Mouth and throat sores.

 PECTIN Side Effects & Safety

-Pectin is LIKELY SAFE when taken in food amounts and POSSIBLY SAFE for most people, including children and pregnant and breast-feeding women, when used in medicinal amounts.
+In most people, including adults, children, and women who are pregnant or breast-feeding, pectin is LIKELY SAFE when taken in food amounts and POSSIBLY SAFE when used in larger medicinal amounts.

-When taken by mouth in combination with guar gum and insoluble fiber (the combination used to lower cholesterol and other blood fats), pectin can cause diarrhea, gas, and loose stools.
+When taken by mouth alone or in combination with guar gum and insoluble fiber (the combination used to lower cholesterol and other blood fats), pectin can cause stomach cramps, diarrhea, gas, and loose stools.

 People who are exposed to pectin dust at work, such as in manufacturing, may develop asthma.